openknowledgebe/W4P/README.md

 <img src="public/assets/logo/logo_w4p.png" width="130" alt='W4P logo' />

+[WORK IN PROGRESS]
-W4P is an easy-to-implement crowdsourcing platform.
+W4P is an easy-to-setup crowdsourcing platform.

 ## How to use
 To use W4P, simply download the latest release or clone/fork for your editing pleasure.
 Then, follow the instructions in [SETUP](./SETUP.md).